How to Nurture Prospects with dotdigital & Dynamics 365

 CRM data can also be applied to exit a contact from a nurture before it reaches the final step.

-Because CRM fields and marketing lists are synchronised with dotmailer these values can be used as exit conditions.
+Because Dynamics fields and marketing lists are synchronised, these values can be used as exit conditions.

-For example, if a contact is subsequently removed from a defined marketing list this might trigger an exist condition.
+For example, if a contact is subsequently removed from a defined marketing list this might trigger an exit condition.

 Or, if the nurture is successful and a prospect becomes a customer before the campaign is completed could also exit the contract from the nurture.

-In this instance, an exit condition has been defined using a CRM field called ‘relationship status’, if the field value changes to ‘customer’ that will immediately bring a CRM contact out of this campaign if they are subsequently identified as a customer:
+In this instance, an exit condition has been defined using a CRM field called ‘relationship status’, if the field value changes to ‘customer’ that will immediately remove a Dynamics contact from this campaign if they are subsequently identified as a customer:

 Depending on the complexity of the exit condition multiple rules could be set including and / or options.